I'm an audio producer making programmes and podcasts for broadcast and beyond.

 I also created and produced live ideas events for the annual Free Thinking Festival about alien life and the singularity; the cultural resonance of the North East's 3 great rivers and the battle of tragedy and comedy.

 I work with organisations, artists and institutions including The British Museum and Royal London Hospital Museum making audio guides and walks and am three years into editing the most extraordinary oral history archive: Voices of British Ballet.
+I'm currently working on a new podcast series with Matthew Bannister: Folk on Foot and making Books at Bedtime for BBC Radio 4.

 My collaboration with QMUL Centre for the History of Emotions has developed out of a BBC Radio 3 Sunday Feature about weeping as a response to art: Margaret, Are You Grieving?